What if I am not an experienced marathon runner?

 They may feel something if you are touching them when you receive a shock, just as they might if you were touching out of the water.
 They will not be affected differently because you are in a pool.

-Category: Implantable DevicesDoes an abdominal implant prohibit contact sports, such as football?
+Category: Implantable DevicesDoes an abdominal implant restrict contact sports such as rugby?

 Category: Implantable DevicesCan my ICD be “dented” if it’s accidentally hit with an object?